 - There is no official Zero Downtime Downgrade support for clustering.
 However, in some cases, Zero Downtime Downgrading will work.
-See the following known issues for downgrading; note that there may be other issues that require you to reload your cluster units, thus causing downtime. - Downgrade from 9.2(1) or later to 9.1 or earlier with clustering-Zero Downtime Downgrade is not supported. - Downgrade to 9.5 and earlier with passwords using PBKDF2 (Password-Based Key Derivation Function 2) hash-Versions before 9.6 do not support PBKDF2 hashing.
+See the following known issues for downgrading; note that there may be other issues that require you to reload your cluster units, thus causing downtime. - Downgrade from 9.5(2) or later to 9.5(1) or earlier with clustering (CSCuv82933)-There is no Zero Downtime Downgrade support when downgrading from 9.5(2).
+You must reload all units at roughly the same time so that a new cluster is formed when the units come back online.
+If you wait to reload the units sequentially, then they will be unable to form a cluster. - Downgrade from 9.2(1) or later to 9.1 or earlier with clustering-Zero Downtime Downgrade is not supported. - Downgrade to 9.5 and earlier with passwords using PBKDF2 (Password-Based Key Derivation Function 2) hash-Versions before 9.6 do not support PBKDF2 hashing.
 In 9.6(1), enable and username passwords longer than 32 characters use PBKDF2 hashing.
+In 9.7(1), new passwords of all lengths use PBKDF2 hashing (existing passwords continue to use MD5 hashing).
 If you downgrade, the enable password reverts to the default (which is blank).
 Usernames will not parse correctly, and the username commands will be removed.
-You must re-create your local users. - Downgrade from Version 9.5(2.200) for the ASAv-The ASAv does not retain the licensing registration state.
-You need to re-register with the license smart register idtoken id_token force command (for ASDM: see the Configuration > Device Management > Licensing > Smart Licensing page, and use the Force registration option); obtain the ID token from the Smart Software Manager.
+You must re-create your local users.

-• VPN tunnels are replicated to the standby unit even if the standby unit is running a version of software that does not support the Ciphersuite that the original tunnel negotiated.
+- Downgrade from Version 9.5(2.200) for the ASAv-The ASAv does not retain the licensing registration state.
+You need to re-register with the license smart register idtoken id\token force command (for ASDM: see the Configuration > Device Management > Licensing > Smart Licensing page, and use the Force registration option); obtain the ID token from the Smart Software Manager. - VPN tunnels are replicated to the standby unit even if the standby unit is running a version of software that does not support the Ciphersuite that the original tunnel negotiated.
 This scenario occurs when downgrading.
 In this case, disconnect your VPN connection and reconnect.